izikeros/blog/README.md

 # Blog

-This is repository with my blog [safjan.com](http://safjan.com).
-It is created using Pelican - static site generator written in Python.
+This is repository with blog [safjan.com](http://safjan.com).
+It is created using [Pelican](https://github.com/getpelican) - static site generator written in Python.

 <!-- MarkdownTOC levels='1,2,3' autolink="true" autoanchor="true" -->